vtex-apps/menu/docs/README.md

 ```

 <div class="alert alert-info">
-The Menu block has no prerequisite children.
-Therefore, Menu block implementations do not need to have any blocks declared within them to function properly.
+The Menu block doesn't require any specific child blocks to function
 </div>

+## `menu-item` props

 The available `menu-item` block props are as follows: